 They’ll use a screening procedure such as a CT scan or a positron emission tomography scan to get an internal image of your lungs.
 This gives a clearer picture of any potentially cancerous growths.

 If they still suspect lung cancer following your screening, they may ask to take a small piece of tissue from the lungs to examine it closely for cancer cells.
 This is called a biopsy.

 If they find cancer cells, your doctor may conduct a genetic test.
-This can help your doctor determine what type of lung cancer you have and possibly identify underlying causes, such as genetic mutations.
-It also guides what’s the most effective treatment.
+This can help determine what type of lung cancer you have and possibly identify underlying causes, such as genetic mutations.

-If you have lung cancer, your doctor may use a variety of treatments, including:
+If you have lung cancer, your doctor may use a variety of treatments based on your specific circumstances, including: